 A small team of church members assist our Associate Vicar in pastoral care, particularly of frail and housebound members.

 A larger group tries to ensure that we stay connected, in a light touch way, with all our church members and are alerted if anyone needs support or hasn’t been seen in a while.

 An email prayer chain is activated whenever an urgent need of prayer arises in the church.

 All Saints’ has registered as an EcoChurch.
-We have completed an audit on our environmental friendliness including assessment of our building, land, teaching and worship.
-We expect to achieve the bronze award shortly.
+We have completed an audit on our environmental friendliness including assessment of our building, land, teaching and worship and have achieved the bronze award.
 We hosted an event “Creatures Great and Small” during St Albans SustFest21 and have designated an area of the church garden as a no-mow area as a small sanctuary for wild flowers and insects.
 Our carbon footprint is being reduced with low-energy lighting, and upgrading our heating and insulation.
-In September 2021 we celebrate the “Season of Creation”, in which we will be encouraged to consider God’s creation and our place in it.
+In September 2021 we celebrated the “Season of Creation” to consider God’s creation and our place in it.

 A small but dedicated and talented bunch of church members provide beautiful flower arrangements for the church week by week.
 They would welcome any budding flower arrangers who would like to join them, and would be delighted to pass on their expertise and experience to anyone who has never tried their hand at flower arranging before.

 All Saints’ is famed for its food, thanks to a dedicated team comprising the Catering Committee.
 They provide a fine spread on any excuse for a celebration including hot food and delicious desserts for a church lunch, or cakes and nibbles for a special occasion.
 Week in, week out, and with additional helpers, they provide coffee, tea and biscuits after the service on a Sunday.